fizban99/TurtleGraphicsVBA/samples/README.md

 ![Flower 3](./turtle-graphics-flower3.svg?raw=true)

 ## Mandala 1
 This one has been created using turtle as well the transform functions.
+Inspired by [Adobe illustrator mandala design](https://www.youtube.com/watch?v=aE8olcSat30)

 ![Mandala 1](./turtle-graphics-mandala1.svg?raw=true)